Amazing Places to Take a Helicopter Flight in New Zealand

 Imagine seeing 144 islands among stunning blue waters.
 Taking a helicopter flight from Paihia, Kerikeri or even Auckland can make it happen!
 The Bay of Islands is as dreamy and paradise-like as it sounds and seeing it from the sky is nothing short of mind-blowing.
 There are helicopter tours flying to The Hole in the Rock, Cape Reinga and even landing on a secluded island.
 Check out more ways to experiences the Bay of Islands in 10 Must-Dos in the Bay of Islands.

 Location: Bay of Islands, Northland, North Island.
-Book your flight with Salt Air.
+Book your flight with Salt Air (on Viator and Tripadvisor).

 5. Aoraki Mt Cook National Park